Operad of posets 101: The Wix\'arika posets: Representability

 \begin{enumerate} \item The series $f(x)$ admits a unique description

-where the coefficients $d_j$ are non-negative integers. \item The number $i$ is the number of points in a maximal chain in $X$. \item The number $k$ is the number of points in $X$. \item The difference $d=k-i$ is the first Betti number of the Hasse diagram of $X$, equal to the number of times $D$ occurs in $w$. \item The difference $m=i-2d-1$ is the number of times $*$ occurs in $w$. \item The term $m+1$ is the number of leaves in the tree $w$. \item $\sum_{u=1}^{k}(-1)^{k-u}d_u=1$
+where the coefficients $d_j$ are positive integers. \item The number $i$ is the number of points in a maximal chain in $P$. \item The number $k$ is the number of points in $P$. \item The difference $d=k-i$ is the first Betti number of the Hasse diagram of $P$, equal to the number of times $D$ occurs in $w$. \item The difference $m=i-2d-1$ is the number of times $*$ occurs in $w$. \item The term $m+1$ is the number of leaves in the tree $w$. \item $\sum_{u=1}^{k}(-1)^{k-u}d_u=1$. \end{enumerate} \end{theorem} \begin{proof}[Sketch of the proof] All statements follow by describing the possible values obtained under the operations $\dd$ and $\bast$.
+The explicit description of $\dd$ and $\bast$ leads to the positivity of the coefficients.

-\end{enumerate} \end{thm} \begin{proof}[Sketch of the proof] One shows that every Wixarika poset has a unique minimum and a unique maximum.
-Then all statements follow from Lemma~\ref{formulae} by describing the possible values obtained under the operations $D,*$.
-The explicit description of $D$ and $*$ leads to the positivity of the coefficients.
+Consider, for example, statement $(4)$: Our goal is to show that the difference $k-i$ counts the first Betti number of the Hasse diagram of the poset.
+We can argue inductively: